-The Receiving Party agrees to be bound by the terms of Section 12.5 of the MRSA in the same manner and to the same extent as the Providing Parties.
+The Receiving Party agrees to be bound by the terms of Section 12.5 of the pro forma MRSA in the same manner and to the same extent as the Providing Parties.
 The person signing on behalf of the Receiving Party represents that he/she is authorized to bind the Receiving Party to the terms of this Non-Disclosure and Confidentiality Agreement.

 Signature: